cjplumer/module24_capstone_finalreport/README.md

 ## Research Question

-How can machine learning models predict optimal ski conditions and season length for Lake Tahoe ski resorts by analyzing historical weather patterns and climate indicators?
+How can machine learning models predict optimal snow conditions and season length for Lake Tahoe ski resorts by analyzing historical weather patterns and climate indicators?

 ## Background and Motivation